FutureGoldenBuddha/simple-GA4-cookie-consent-banner/README.md

  - go to admin tab, click Container Settings, and leave the Enable Consent Overview checkbox selected.
 To access the Consent Overview page:
 - Click Tags in the left navigation.
+- Create variable with the name "hasConsent" (main variable for identifying and keeping track of cookie settings)
 - Click the Consent Overview icon.